-Updated in March 2021
+Updated in February 2022

 I have TT315M with Gen 2 XR and TT525P with Gen 3XR reticle.
-TT315M will shortly be available with Gen3 XR as well.
+Today, I would have gotten the TT315M with Gen3XR as well.

-However, Zero Compromise Optics (ZCO) is really going after the Tangent’s crown, S&B is up there and March is making a lot of progress.
+Zero Compromise Optics (ZCO) is really going after the Tangent’s crown, S&B is up there and March is making a lot of progress.

 S&B has gotten a little more active with reticles and I really like a few of their scopes with GR2ID reticle.
 The original 5-25×56 scope is still relevant and GR2ID and MSR2 reticles really bring it up to date.
 Their higher end scopes with 9x erector, while very good, are not my favourite.
 However, I really like the PMII versions of their Ultra Bright 3-12×54 and 4-16×56 designs.
 They are compact, well built and have spectacular low light performance.
 They could use some new reticles though.

 S&B does have a new 6-36×56 coming up and the early sample I have seen looked very good.
 Once the production model gets here, I will take a close look.
 S&B’s new DTII turret is probably my favourite locking turret on the market right now.

 Lastly, if you are looking for a short scope to put on a gas gun or to use with a clip-on, S&B’s Ultra Short 5-20×50 with DTII+ turrets and MSR2 reticle would be at the top of my list.